Taunting a street: The case of the moving car infuriating Flaxmere

 He said the woman, who looked in her late 20s, moved the car during the early hours of the morning.

-A woman who lives on the street said the woman had removed the steering wheel from the car on one occasion, in an attempt to prevent a towing company moving it.
+A woman who lived on the street said the woman had removed the steering wheel from the car on one occasion, in an attempt to prevent a towing company moving it.

 The steering wheel was back in place when Hawke's Bay Today visited the street this week.